freedom24/Unofficial_Hope/README.md

 # Unofficial_Hope
 #
-Disclamer, I do not take credit for any of the work presented here, most of my work has be copy and paste from variouse places. current how to build will be placed in teh wiki  for this repo (see link to the right)
+Disclamer, I do not take credit for any of the work presented here so far, most of my work has be to copy and paste then reorder from variouse places. current how to build will be placed in the wiki for this repo (see link to the right)

-Project staus's
+**Project staus's**
 * Utils - builds
 * DatabaseManager - builds
 * NetworkManager - builds